OfficeDev/office-js-docs-pr/docs/overview/office-add-ins-community-call.md

 ## Agenda for September 11, 2024 call
 Here is the agenda for the September Office Add-ins community call.
-* PowerPoint Preview APIs and Ribbon 1.1 API Updates​
+* PowerPoint preview APIs and Ribbon 1.1 API updates​.
-* Word APIs Updates​
+* Word API updates​.
-* A new NAA sample for Outlook event-based add-ins​
+* A new NAA sample for event-based Outlook add-ins​.
-* Visual Studio Code extension for Office Add-ins Public Preview​
+* Visual Studio Code extension: Office Add-ins Developer Kit (public preview​).
-* Extend Teams app to support WXP Add-ins Public Preview​
+* Extend Teams apps to support Excel, PowerPoint, and Word add-ins (public preview).​

 > [!NOTE]
 > For us to improve our community call experience and better understand our audience, we invite you to fill out this survey: [Office Add-ins Developer Community Survey](https://forms.office.com/r/YNDtW8wQ6U).